openhab/openhab-js/README.md

 ## UI Based Rules

-Rules can be added through the openHAB default web UI.
-Adavanced users may want to use [File Based Rules](#file-based-rules) for managing rules using files.
+The quickest way to add rules is through the openHAB Web UI.

+Advanced users, or users migrating scripts from existing systems may want to use [File Based Rules](#file-based-rules) for managing rules using files in the user configuration directory.

 ### Adding Triggers
 Using the openHAB UI, first create a new rule and set a trigger condition

-Before a rule starts working, it has to be triggered.

 ![OpenHAB Rule Configuration](/images/rule-config.png)